microsoft/Dynamics365FO-AppChecker/Extractors/X++/README.md

 # How to extract XML from X++ source code and metdata
-There is no extractor per se for the X++ language, because the functionality is already built into the compiler for that langauge.
-Please use the following flags with calling the X++ compiler:
+There is no extractor per se for the X++ language, because the functionality is already built into the compiler for that language.
+Please use the following flags to instruct the X++ compiler to create the XML files in the designated directory:

 $ xppc.exe -writeAsts -astOutputPath=<OutputDirectory>